-If you’ve gained some weight since pregnancy and motherhood, you want to lose fat… but in the right places!
-You don’t want your weight loss to show as a gaunt face, or a flat chest, but you do want to ditch the jelly belly.
+If you’ve gained some weight since pregnancy and motherhood, you want to lose fat… but not your curves!
+You don’t want your weight loss to show as a gaunt face or a flat chest, but you do want to ditch the jelly belly.
 Don’t know about you, but I don’t want skinny – I want strong and fit!

 So if you’re waging war on your flab purely by taking a calories in/calories out approach, the chances are you won’t be entirely successful.
 You might drop a few pounds, but there will be stubborn bulges of fat you just can’t shift.